 This section discusses some types of active attacks that might be conducted "in-band" with respect to the reliable multicast transport protocol operating within the data plane of network data transfer.
+I.e., the "data-plane" here refers to IP packets containing end-to-end transport content to support the reliable multicast transfer.
 The passive attack of unauthorized data-plan monitoring is discussed above since such activity might be made possible by the vulnerabilities of the IP Multicast control plane.
 To cover the two classes of RMT protocols, the active data-plane attacks are categorized as 1) those where the attacker generates messages posing as a data sender, and 2) those where the attacker generates messages posing as a receiver providing feedback to the sender(s) or group.
 Additionally, a common threat to protocol operation is that of brute-force, rogue packet generation.
 This is discussed briefly below, but the more subtle attacks that might be conducted are given more attention as those fall within the scope of the RMT transport protocol design.
 Additionally, special consideration is given to that of the "replay attack" [see Section 3.2.4], as it can be applied across these different categories.